relay-tools/relay-compiler-language-typescript/README.md

 definitions.

-⚠️ As of this writing, [the pull-request](https://github.com/facebook/relay/pull/2293) that adds language plugin support to Relay has not yet been merged.
+⚠️ As of this writing, [the pull-request](https://github.com/facebook/relay/pull/2293) that adds language plugin support to Relay has been merged but not release yet.
 Thus, if you want to use this plugin you’ll have to cut a release with that patch yourself.
 Alternatively, you can use prebuilt packages that [Artsy uses](https://github.com/alloy/relay/releases) (use the ones that are of the form `vx.x.x-plugin.x`, not `vx.x.x-artsy.x`).

 ## Installation